neonlabsorg/neon-client-transfer/README.md

 ---
 **NOTE**

-The package is tested on the master branch of private source code of [NeonPass](https://neonpass.live/).
+The package is tested on [NeonPass](https://neonpass.live/) codebase, which use react hooks arch.
+You can use clean core, but all important requirements you need to provide as params and see how it goes by yourself.

+---

 Module was used by the react wrapper `import {useNeonTransfer} from neon-portal/src/react` For clean working configuration example we have to rebuild connect status buttons, their transfer callbacks and error handling.
----

 ## Installation and setup